Wikia/discreETLy/dashboard/plugins/s3_usage/README.md

 that checks for buckets matching the provided regular expression.
 For each bucket all keys are listed and the metadata are stored in aggregated context (in "directory" context) in SQLite database inside Docker container.
-Tab view uses REST API to retrieve the requested data from SQLite database and presend them in form of the directory tree and subburst diagram.
+Tab view uses REST API to retrieve the requested data from SQLite database and present them in form of the directory tree and subburst diagram.

 ![s3 usage](screenshot.png)